adobe-flash/crossbridge/README.md

 ### Getting started

 * [Download a copy of SDK for your OS](http://sourceforge.net/projects/crossbridge/files/)
-* Open README.html to get a basic idea of Crossbridge usage
+* Open README.html to get a basic idea of CrossBridge usage
 * For more information about the project, please visit http://www.crossbridge.io